Deviled Pickles

 • If the pickle filling seems too thick, thin it out a bit with some pickle juice.
 Load it into a piping bag with a star tip.

-• Lay the pickle chips onto a platter and pipe the filling onto them.
+• Lay the pickle chips or hollowed out pickle logs onto a platter and pipe the filling onto them.

 • Before serving, top with the breadcrumbs and chili flakes.